fastapi/fastapi/docs/tutorial/dependencies/second-steps.md

 <img src="/img/tutorial/dependencies/image02.png">

+## Trees of hierarchical dependencies

+With the **Dependency Injection** system you can build arbitrarily deep trees of hierarchical dependencies (also known as dependency graphs) by having dependencies that also have dependencies themselves.

+You will see examples of these dependency trees in the next chapters about security.

 ## Recap

 By using Pydantic models in your dependencies too you can keep all the editor support that **FastAPI** is designed to support.